TheresaLui/SelfHelpContent_v2/articles/microsoft.sql/gatewaymigration.md

 ## **Recommended Steps**

-* Try connecting to the database after sometime or please add some type of retry logic to your application code.
+* Retry connecting to the database after a few minutes
+* Add some type of retry logic to your application code

 ## **Recommended Documents**